 Go to Pages > All pages, click on Trash to see the trashed pages and use the Empty Trash button to delete them.

-If you have any trashed custom post types you can delete them the same way.
-If you have Categories or Tags you’re not using you can delete those too.
+If you have any trashed custom post types, you can delete them the same way.
+If you have Categories or Tags, you’re not using you can eliminate those too.

 You can also do this with the WP Sweep plugin, as explained below.

 Use a plugin to clean the WordPress database

 The easiest thing to do, especially for non-technical people, is to use a WordPress plugin to clean up the database.

 The most popular database optimization plugins are: